GeekMasher/geekmasher.dev/content/dev/rust/22-05-29-rust-rocket.md

 ## Error Handling

-A small but important part of backend development is how to handle error and thankfully Rocket has us covered.
+A small but important part of backend development is how to handle errors and thankfully Rocket has us covered.
-You can `catch()` Attribute Marco to create a Catcher which when an error occurs either from a server side error (500) or a resource isn't available (4\*\*).
+You can `catch()` Attribute Macro to create a Catcher when an error occurs either from a server side error (500) or a resource that isn't available (4\*\*).

 ```rust
 // ...